Jahan3008/Experiment-5/README.md

 # Experiment-5
+## NAME: Dheena Darshini Karthik Dheepan
+## REGNO: 212223240030
+## AIM:
-## AIM:Write a python program for Binary Search and inspect for failures.
+Write a python program for Binary Search and inspect for failures.

 # ALGORITHM
 Start the program.